-Upon returning to Japan, students are to participate in the Course Integration Project A, and B offered in Year 3 and 4, and to share the knowledge and experiences that they have gained through studying abroad.
+Upon returning to Japan, students are to participate in the Transdisciplinary Project A, and B offered in Year 3 and 4, and to share the knowledge and experiences that they have gained through studying abroad.

 Registration for the International Program